Overview

 Kotlin

-Not all document - country combinations are supported.
+Note: Not all document-country combinations are supported.
 Unsupported documents will not be verified.
 If you decide to bypass the default country selection screen by replacing the FlowStep.CAPTURE_DOCUMENT

 with a CaptureScreenStep